AdrienVannson/doreisa-internship/report/report.typ

 The experiment consists of running Parflow with Doreisa on four simulation nodes and one head node.
 The simulation runs on the CPUs: the 112 cores of the node are used as follows:
   - 100 cores for the Parflow simulation (Parflow requires a square number).
-  - 11 cores for the Doreisa analytic.
+  - 11 cores for the Doreisa analysis.
   - 1 core for measurements.

 Each node is in charge of executing the simulation on a $240 times 240 times 240$ grid composed of $10 times 10 times 1$ chunks of size $24 times 24 times 240$.
 The analysis consists of computing the mean of the _pressure_ array produced by Parflow at each iteration.